TexasInstruments/ti-wisunfan-pyspinel/README.md

 #### startoad

 Start a CoAP OAD with a target CoAP OAD-enabled device.
 Provide the platform type, block size, and image binary path.
 Note that the target device's OAD method (offchip/onchip) must match the OAD method of the sent oad image binary file.
-Note that CoAP OAD projects are currently not available.
-CoAP OAD projects will be available in the Q4 2022 SimpleLink SDK release.

 ```bash